nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 Expected: The IPPT exercise session will not be added.
 Error details will be shown in the terminal.
 8. Test case: ```ippt ! @ # $ ```
 Expected: The IPPT exercise session will not be added.
 Error details will be shown in the terminal.
+9. Test case: ```ippt 16```
+Expected: The IPPT exercise session will not be added.
+Error details will be shown in the terminal.
+10. Test case: ```ippt 16 12:00```
+Expected: The IPPT exercise session will not be added.
+Error details will be shown in the terminal.
+11. Test case: ```ippt 16 12:00 10```
+Expected: The IPPT exercise session will not be added.
+Error details will be shown in the terminal.
+12. Test case: ```ippt 16 12:00 10 10 10```
+Expected: The IPPT exercise session will not be added.
+Error details will be shown in the terminal.

 ### ```achievements``` and ```clear_achievements``` commands
 1.Calling the ```achievements``` command will list out all the details of all the available achievements.